SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 In case this is the first time you encounter this word, it basically means: *putting things off for later*.
 Many times, students avoid working on their projects or studying due to procrastination.
 Leaving everything to the last day does not allow the neurons to develop to solidify new knowledge.
 Therefore, it is necessary to avoid procrastination in one way or another.

 The solution is not to torture ourselves to produce as much as possible.
-If we work until we are overwhelmed, the brain will see studying like fire; it thinks that if you touch it, you will get burned, and it has in a way.
+If we work until we are overwhelmed, the brain will see studying like fire; it thinks that if we touch it, we will get burned, and it has in a way.
 Keep in mind that overwhelming oneself will affect our mental health, bringing new problems on its own.
 The end result may be complete abandonment of learning and failure to achieve our goals.

 To avoid overwhelming ourselves with work, studying should be done in dispersed stages over time, and although willpower is important, something more is needed to achieve it.